 - Content marketing impacts organizational goals

-When presenting statistics to executives, do your research.
+When presenting statistics, do your research.
 Provide the most recent data and make sure it’s relevant to your message.

 3. Show Examples of Content Marketing Success